Shizheng-Wen/Personalweb/content/post/20220807_APLpaper/index.md

 - News
 ---

-My first-author paper "A Machine Learning Strategy for Modeling and Optimal Design of Near-field Radiative Heat Transfer" has been accepted by *[Applied Physics Letters](https://aip.scitation.org/journal/apl)*.
+My first-author paper "A Machine Learning Strategy for Modeling and Optimal Design of Near-field Radiative Heat Transfer" has been accepted by *[Applied Physics Letters](https://aip.scitation.org/doi/10.1063/5.0103363)*.
 Thanks for my collaborators!

+*Appl.
+Phys.
+Lett.* **121**, 071101 (2022)